tekartik/sembast.dart/README.md

 ## General

-Yet another persistent store database solution for single process io applications.
+Yet another NoSQL persistent store database solution for single process io applications.
 The whole database resides in a single file and is loaded in memory when opened.
 Changes are appended right away to the file and the file is automatically compacted when needed.

+Works on Dart VM and Flutter.
 Inspired from IndexedDB, DataStore, WebSql, NeDB, Lawndart...

 ## Usage